 Trademarks are so important for a business that the development and management process of such assets becomes increasingly complex.
-As such, Inventa International has developed services for every possible stage of your trademark's lifecycle, guaranteeing its maximum protection.
+As such, Inventa has developed services for every possible stage of your trademark's life cycle, guaranteeing its maximum protection.

 What is a trademark?

-It is important to understand that a trademark is composed of signs, expressions, or drawings that can be graphically represented and that set the goods and/or services of one company apart from those of other companies.
-It gives the owner exclusive use of that graphical representation, as well as protection against imitations or counterfeit products.
+It’s important to understand that a trademark is composed by signs, expressions and/or drawings that can be graphically represented, allowing the company to distinguish itself from the remaining.
+Owning a trademark gives the owner the exclusive use of that graphical representation, as well as protection against imitations or counterfeit products.

-For a very simple reason: if you don't, someone else might do it instead, thereby keeping the monopoly of your trademark and stopping you from using, producing, or marketing it.
-As such, registering your trademark will reinforce your intellectual property’s legal protection and prevent others from using it without your prior consent.
-After registration, you can use the ® symbol, showing others that your mark has been officially registered.
+You should register your trademark for one very simple reason: if you don’t register it, there is a chance that someone else might do it for you, thereby keeping the monopoly of your trademark and stopping you from using, producing or marketing it.
+Therefore, registering your trademark will reinforce your intellectual property’s legal protection and prevent others from using it without your prior consent.
+After the registration, you can use the (r) symbol, allowing others to know that your trademark has been officially registered.